ondrejsevcik/knowledge-base/books/the-pragmatic-programmer.md

 - Always use version control
 - Fix the problem, not the blame
   - doesn't matter whose fault it is, it is your problem
+- Keep a daybook
+  - a journal of what you worked on